The Red Bulletin: History

-Circulation & Distribution
+Circulation and distribution

-With a monthly print run of more than 1.4 million copies, available in four languages (German, English, French) and own local country editions in 6 markets (Austria, Germany, Switzerland, France, United Kingdom, the USA), The Red Bulletin is one of the most widely circulated international monthly magazines.
+With a monthly print run of more than 1.4 million copies in four languages (German, English, French) and local country editions in six markets (Austria, Germany, Switzerland, France, United Kingdom, United States), The Red Bulletin is one of the most widely circulated international monthly magazines.
 The distribution of the magazine is organized through national and international channels, distributed with renowned carrier partners, as well as available on the newsstand and as a subscription worldwide.